Accumulation/Distribution Technical Analysis & Accumulation/Distribution Trading Signals

 Entry

-Once the trendline on the AD indicator is broken it signals of a potential reversal in direction of the price.
+When the trendline on the AD indicator is breached, it indicates a potential reversal in the price direction.

-However if we want to take a trade in the opposite market direction it is always best to wait for a confirmation trading signal.
+But, if we want to trade in the opposite direction, it's always best to wait for a trading signal that confirms our decision.

-A confirmation signal is considered complete once both the indicator and the price breaks both their trend-lines.
+A confirmation signal is deemed complete once both the indicator and the price have successfully broken beyond their respective trend-lines.

 Entry Trading Signal Derived and Generated by Trend Reversal